HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 4) Go to the next tab, named Polygons1, in its drop-down menu, select Delete to remove sheet

-5) In the Polylines tab, delete contents of the GeoJSON URL (cells A 2 and A 3) to remove lines
+5) In the Polylines tab, delete the entire row (rows 2 and 3) to remove the existing lines

 Go to the browser tab with your new map, and refresh the page to see your changes.